 - Not that it's not counting some regular editions; the Merzbox has eighteen other physical items that aren't in the fifty-disc box set note

 - Loudness War: His output might sound like a huge wall of blastbeats and staticky black noise, but surprisngly, he averts this trope: almost all of his musical output is highly polished, crystal-clear and uncompressed to the point where almost all the dynamic range is still present.

-- In a rather extreme example of zigzagging this trope, he has not just produced some of the clearest albums on record, but he has also recorded the two most horribly brickwalled albums ever produced: Pulse Demon and Venereology, the latter having a dynamic range of zero, gain values in the negative twenties and containing the loudest track ever put to compact disc: "I Lead You Towards Glorious Times".
+- In a rather extreme example of zigzagging this trope, he has not just produced some of the clearest albums on record, but he has also recorded the two most horribly brickwalled albums ever produced: Pulse Demon and Venereology, both of which have dynamic ranges of zero and gain values in the negative twenties.
+The latter of these also contains the loudest track ever put to compact disc: "I Lead You Towards Glorious Times".

 - Metal Scream: The vocal work in "I Lead You Towards Glorious Times" is made up of nothing but these.

 - Mohs Scale of Rock and Metal Hardness: His output is a VERY, VERY hard 11 at the lightest, but what's surprising about him is the fact that, despite being known for his Level 11 music, he has also done Level 1 ambient/chillout music, and in live shows, he is known for toning down his music so as to bring it to around 8-10.
 Most of the time, though, he cannot be ranked lower than 11 because most of his music is just so hard and brutalizing that it easily goes off the high end of the scale.